Large-Scale Minimization of the Pseudospectral Abscissa: Subspace Framework

-rather than (\ref{min_full}).
-Employing two-sided projections for the reduction of $A(x)$ may appear as a plausible strategy since $A(x)$ is a non-Hermitian matrix-valued function.
-Yet, two-sided projections cause convergence problems, such as the loss of a monotonicity property, crucial for the convergence analysis discussed in Section \ref{sec:glob_conv}.
+Employing two-sided projections for the reduction of $A(x)$ may appear as a plausible strategy since $A(x)$ is a non-Hermitian matrix-valued function, and since two-sided projections lead to square matrices with pseudospectra guaranteed to be nonempty.
+Yet, two-sided projections cause convergence problems, such as the loss of a monotonicity property discussed in the next section, crucial to set up an interpolatory framework that converges globally and quickly.